Opportunities in DC & Nationally

 - Will Fortune, Audio Engineer at Georgetown Post in Washington, DC; worked on ads for the Obama campaign in the 2012 presidential election

-- Tom Gardner, Chief Engineer and Studio Manager at The Cutting Room Studios in New York City
+- Tom Gardner, Rift Studios NYC, formerly Chief Engineer and Studio Manager at the Cutting Room

 - Ira Grylack, Audio Engineer, Capitol Studios